devjoe1991/yourora-native/docs/lightmode.md

-# Light Mode Setup Guide for YourOra App
+# Light Mode Setup Guide for Miha App

-This guide explains how to restructure the YourOra app so that the current hard-coded "dark" theme becomes **Dark Mode**, and a new **Light Mode** is created with opposite backgrounds and surfaces, while keeping brand colors unchanged.
+This guide explains how to restructure the Miha app so that the current hard-coded "dark" theme becomes **Dark Mode**, and a new **Light Mode** is created with opposite backgrounds and surfaces, while keeping brand colors unchanged.

 ## Current Project Analysis